pushkin-consortium/pushkin/docs/site-templates/site-basic.md

 ## Playwright testing

 Pushkin sites also come set up to run end-to-end tests using [Playwright](https://playwright.dev/).
-All end-to-end tests can be found in the `src/e2e/` directory of the basic site template.
+All the template's end-to-end tests can be found in the `src/e2e/` directory.
 They are run according to the config file `src/playwright.config.js`.

 These tests differ from Jest tests since they actually interact with your local test site.
 Therefore, in order to run end-to-end tests, your site must first be started using `pushkin start`.
 You can then run Playwright tests using `yarn test:e2e`.